shibboleth66/gorgonzola/README.md

 ## Description

-Gorgonzola is a set of helper functions for multi-account management with an AWS Organization.
+Gorgonzola is a set of helper functions to simplify AWS multi-account management.

-The helper functions provide a wrapper around AWS Boto3, providing simplified execution of common, multi-account API operations.
+Wrapping around AWS Boto3, Gorgonzola provides simple execution of commonly used API operations.

 ## Links to Classes and Usage